zendesk/ruby-kafka/README.md

 ### Consuming Messages from Kafka

-**Note:** if you're just looking to get started with a simple Kafka consumer, take a look at [Racecar](https://github.com/zendesk/racecar), a simple framework that integrates with Ruby on Rails to provide a seamless way to write, test, configure, and run Kafka consumers.
-It's based on ruby-kafka, but comes with sensible defaults and conventions.

-Read on if you're interested in either rolling your own executable consumers or if you want to learn more about how consumers work in Kafka.
+**Note:** If you're just looking to get started with Kafka consumers, you might be interested in visiting the [Higher level libraries](#higher-level-libraries) section that lists ruby-kafka based frameworks.
+Read on, if you're interested in either rolling your own executable consumers or if you want to learn more about how consumers work in Kafka.

 Consuming messages from a Kafka topic with ruby-kafka is simple: